 - Add a non-slip rubber mat to the shower, as the traction will help prevent slipping.

 - Install grab bars by the toilet and tub.
 Remember that towel racks are not proper grab bars.

 Have you made other changes to your home that we didn't mention?
 Please share them with us!

 Source: National Council on Aging

-Peace of Mind Home Care is here to help provide compassionate care for your loved ones who struggle to remain independent in their homes.
-Give us a call at 510-924-8529 and let us provide you with Peace of Mind.
+Alice Home Care is here to help provide compassionate care for your loved ones who struggle to remain independent in their homes.
+Give us a call at 510-924-8529 and let us provide you with helping hands and caring hearts.